 These days, the whole world is wearing their hearts on their news feeds.
 It's no secret that the past decade has shown a global increase in public displays of opinion, and this shift has created a new way for brands to learn about their current customers, acquire new ones, mitigate PR disasters and stay reputable.
 It’s a way for companies to turn our oversharing and humble-bragging into business intelligence, improving their reputation and their bottom line.

 Where Does Sentiment Analysis Fall Short?

-Anybody who’s ever broken up with someone via text message knows the struggle.
-Text is often misunderstood, diluted, and misleading, especially when you’re working with 140 characters or less.
-(ENTER, the Emoji.)
+Anybody who’s ever broken up with someone via text message understands the struggle.
+Text is often misunderstood, diluted, and misleading, especially when you’re working with 280 characters or less.

-At best, text analysis as it stands today, offers a cool way to see the most rudimentary interpretation of the emotion contained within a post.
+At best, text analysis as it stands today, offers a neat way to see the most rudimentary interpretation of the emotion contained within a post.

 At worst, the analysis tool fails to perceive tone - such as sarcasm, and interprets the emotion in the complete opposite way from which it was intended.

 with a picture of a sunrise means something VERY different to,